rabbitmq/rabbitmq-website/client-libraries/amqp-client-libraries.md

 </Tabs>

 The management API should be closed as soon as it is no longer needed.
-An application usually creates the topology it needs when it starts, so the management object can be after this step.
+An application usually creates the topology it needs when it starts, so the management object can be closed after this step.

 ### Exchanges